 Today’s Stamp of the Day depicts the iconic cover of David Bowie’s album The Rise and Fall of Ziggy Stardust and the Spiders From Mars.

 But that’s the thing, isn’t it?
 Being a stamp collector with a creative and intellectual streak made me odd among my peers in my teenage years.
-I persisted, quietly, because screw them.
+I persisted, quietly, because stuff them.

 David Bowie’s musical output speaks for itself.
 I speak for the many people who were once teenagers who felt like they came from another planet.
 Bowie showed us it was just fine to be a bit weird.